Transactional memory: Motivation

 In concurrent programming, synchronization is required when parallel threads attempt to access a shared resource.
-Low-level thread synchronization constructs such as locks are pessimistic and prohibit threads that are outside a critical section from making any changes.
-The process of applying and releasing locks often functions as additional overhead in workloads with little conflict among threads.
+Low-level thread synchronization constructs such as locks are pessimistic and prohibit threads that are outside a critical section from running the code protected by the critical section.
+The process of applying and releasing locks often functions as an additional overhead in workloads with little conflict among threads.
 Transactional memory provides optimistic concurrency control by allowing threads to run in parallel with minimal interference.
 The goal of transactional memory systems is to transparently support regions of code marked as transactions by enforcing atomicity, consistency and isolation.

 A transaction is a collection of operations that can execute and commit changes as long as a conflict is not present.
 When a conflict is detected, a transaction will revert to its initial state (prior to any changes) and will rerun until all conflicts are removed.
 Before a successful commit, the outcome of any operation is purely speculative inside a transaction.
 In contrast to lock-based synchronization where operations are serialized to prevent data corruption, transactions allow for additional parallelism as long as few operations attempt to modify a shared resource.
 Since the programmer is not responsible for explicitly identifying locks or the order in which they are acquired, programs that utilize transactional memory cannot produce a deadlock.

 With these constructs in place, transactional memory provides a high-level programming abstraction by allowing programmers to enclose their methods within transactional blocks.
 Correct implementations ensure that data cannot be shared between threads without going through a transaction and produce a serializable outcome.
 For example, code can be written as: